crosslandwa/push-wrapper-example-site/README.md

 Under OS X, Python can be used to create a simple HTTPS server - this repo includes a script to start that server, and also prompts you to create a *self-signed certificate* for that HTTPS server to use.
 Generation of this certificate is only required the first time you start the server - the generated cert is stored at `example-site/server.pem`

-    cd example-site
-    python simple-http-server.py # Fill in details for certificate when prompted
+    python simple-https-server.py # Fill in details for certificate when prompted

 **Load app in browser**